ashupp/EliteDangerousTelemetryProvider/README.md

 I am not responsible of any damages caused by usage of this plugin!
 **You have been warned!**

+## Requirements
+You need to have Elite Dangerous: Commander Deluxe Edition or Elite Dangerous with Horizons DLC.
+Currently tested with fleet carriers update.

 ## Installation
 - Do not click on Download on this page.
 Download the file from the release tab or use the following link:
   - [latest EliteDangerousTelemetryProvider.zip](https://github.com/ashupp/EliteDangerousTelemetryProvider/releases/latest/download/EliteDangerousTelemetryProvider.zip)